-As shown in the green shaded areas in Figure 2, of the 8.65 million mortgages that entered forbearance since the onset of the pandemic, more than three-quarters are performing or have voluntarily paid off.
+As shown in the green shaded areas in Figure 2, of the 8.68 million mortgages that entered forbearance since the onset of the pandemic, more than three-quarters are performing or have voluntarily paid off.

-Figure 2: Status of Loans Ever in a COVID-19 Forbearance as of April 7, 2022
+Figure 2: Status of Loans Ever in a COVID-19 Forbearance as of May 9, 2022

-The focus of our analysis is on those borrowers who are still not paying, whether in forbearance or out of forbearance, depicted by the orange segments pulled out of Figure 2.
-Together, these make up about 17 percent of borrowers who entered forbearance.
+The focus of our analysis is on those who are still not paying, whether in forbearance or not, depicted by the orange segments pulled out of Figure 2.
+Together, these make up about 16 percent of borrowers who entered forbearance.

-For these borrowers, the U.S. Department of Housing and Urban Development (HUD) and the Federal Housing Finance Agency (FHFA) are offering two main home-retention options for borrowers working with their servicers:4
+For these borrowers, the U.S. Department of Housing and Urban Development (HUD) and the Federal Housing Finance Agency (FHFA) are offering two main home-retention options for borrowers:5